IshanAcharya/T2A2_APIWebServer/README.md

 Using SQLAchemy to establish relationships between models in this application ensured data consistency, integrity, and efficient data access.
 By understanding and defining these relationships between the 6 models, it created a robust application to handle complex data interactions efficiently and effectively.

 ## R9.
-Discuss the database relations to be implemented in your application.
+Discuss the database relations to be implemented in your application

 During the planning stage of this Shopping Diary API Application, it was essential to first create an Entity Relationship Database that would allow me to visualise how I wanted the relationships to work with the 6 different models within this application.
 By doing this, it allowed me to establish how users, products, promotions, purchases, stores and alerts would interact with each other.